SecureSECO/SearchSECOController/readme.md

 - The executable can now be found in the Debug folder.
 - To make sure it all works, run `searchseco -v`
 ### Common errors on Linux
-- `Could NOT find Boost`.
-To install Boost run `sudo apt-get install libboost-all-dev`.
+- `Could NOT find Boost`
+   - To install Boost run `sudo apt-get install libboost-all-dev`.
-- `Could NOT find CURL`.
-To install Curl run `sudo apt-get install libcurl4-openssl-dev`.
+- `Could NOT find CURL`
+   - To install Curl run `sudo apt-get install libcurl4-openssl-dev`.

 ## Common errors on Windows
-- `Could NOT find Boost`:
+- `Could NOT find Boost`
    - Download Boost 1.76.0 (https://www.boost.org/users/download/) and extract it.
    - Open a administrative command prompt and navigate to `C:/Program Files`.
    - Run `mkdir Boost`.